Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

     than one of these will result in an error - exactly one must always be provided.
 Additionally, subcommands may not have their own subcommands or command groups.

+Additionally, the following functions are available.
+Please note that all slash commands require at least one call to either `action`, `group` or `subcommand`, but you may only pick one - these options are mutually exclusive.

 Name         | Description
 :----------- | :----------
-`action`     | :warning: A DSL function allowing you to define the code that will be run when the command is invoked, either as a lambda or by passing a function reference
+`action`     | A DSL function allowing you to define the code that will be run when the command is invoked, either as a lambda or by passing a function reference
 `check`      | A function allowing you to define one or more checks for this command - see [the Checks page](/concepts/checks) for more information
-`guild`      | A function allowing you to specify a specific guild for this command to be restricted to, if you don't want it to be registered globally
 `group`      | A function allowing you to create a named subcommand group that will be shown on Discord.
 Just like slash commands, command groups require you to set a description - don't forget to!
+`guild`      | A function allowing you to specify a specific guild for this command to be restricted to, if you don't want it to be registered globally
 `subCommand` | A function allowing you to create a subcommand, either directly within the top-level command or within a command group.

 If your slash command has no arguments, simply omit the argument builder parameter.